Agaricus muscarius cutis rubra wa = made from the pulled of red

 ‡ The skin

-of fly agaric with the intense red colour which belongs to this part of the
+of fly agaric with the intense red colour which

 Initially we may therefore speak of the

-following area of use for Agaricus muscarius, Cutis rubra:
+following area of use for Agaricus muscarius Cutis rubra:

 damage to and deterioration of the most

-peripheral, membranous parts of the brain due to wrong astral influences as is the case with
+peripheral, membranous parts of the brain due to wrong astral influences as is the case with meningitic irritation syndromes, meningitis and its

-meningitic irritation syndromes, meningitis and its sequels.
-Use of red skin of
+sequels.
+Use of red skin

 Historically, the sole use of the red

-fly agaric skin rather than of the whole fungus does not go back
+fly agaric skin rather than of the whole fungus does

 directly to R.S.
-It does, however, arise
+It does arise quite

-mentioned as a preparation in the 10th edition of the Weleda List in
+10th edition of the Weleda List in 1968.

-1968.
 An undated note by

-it as a “first-class medicament for meningeal irritation and the sequels of
+– 1988) refers to it as a “first-class medicament for meningeal

-meningitis if given exclusively in the 30x.” ‡
+irritation and the sequels of meningitis if given exclusively in the 30x.” ‡

 R.S.: ‡ Fungi are old